 Thankfully, there’s a way around that (more on this later).
 Now that you understand the potential dangers of torrenting let’s cover how you can stay safe from these dangers in 2023.

-In this section, we outline the exact step-by-step process of how to torrent safely in 2023.
+In this section, we share some tips on how to torrent safely in 2023.
 It all starts with downloading the right torrent client.

-Download a reputable torrenting client from their official website
+Get a trusted torrent client from their official site

 Don’t trust links from random third-party websites when you’re downloading and installing software on your computer.